 Opportunistic properties usually have little to no cash flow when acquired, but it has the potential to provide a lot of cash flow after the value is added.
 The degree of leverage used is high (70 % or higher); however, this will vary depending on the ability to get financing.

 Invest with a Boost

 The Boost Wealth Fund is a 506(c) Customizable Private Real Estate Fund (C-PREF ℠) open to accredited investors.
-Our objective is to deploy investors’ capital, along with the Manager’s equity, to acquire and invest into profitable real estate assets.
-The Boost Wealth Fund is strictly focused on collaborating with other top tier operators and negotiate win-win scenarios for our investors.
+Our objective is to deploy investors’ capital, along with the Manager’s equity, to acquire and invest in profitable real estate assets.
+The Boost Wealth Fund is strictly focused on collaborating with other top-tier operators and negotiate win-win scenarios for our investors.
 We believe some of the best real estate opportunities can be picked up by those who are prepared during a market shift.
 Some of these opportunities require us to act fast to get the best possible deal and terms for our investors.
 The liquidity the fund model provides allows for a competitive advantage in closing preferred deals and if needed can leverage equity over debt.